MellowCloud/CS_BlogPost/index.md

 had their art unknowingly stolen and used as an NFT. <br/>
 It makes many digital artists angered to see many people refer to this as the future of digital art when their art is stolen, the energy costs, and the apparent capabilites for money laundering are present.
+Although, some digital artists aren't too concerned with the negatives.
+An artist (Naoki Saito) who made art for a game I play recently got involved in NFT, and has created a video and tweets promoting NFT to his hundreds of thousands of followers.<br/>
+It often feels like it's being marketed as a pyramid scheme, simply because it is one.
+Presently, early adopters of NFT have reaped the most rewards, and whenever more NFT buyers come in, the creators slowly release their supply, creating artifical inflation to the market.
+Lastly, as I mentioned previously, people praise blockchain (and therefore NFT) for being decentralized and unregulated.
+Doing so allows for ambiguity and uncertainty of the value of NFT.

 ### Wrapping up...